 - A block level team has been formed with some CBOs and potential individuals and common people under the leadership of West Bengal Education Network.

-- Providing complimentary nutrition support to 1000 identified families for reducing malnutrition.
+- Providing supplementary nutrition support to 1000 identified families to combat malnutrition.

-- Identify TB and HIV patients and linking with government services.
+- Identifying and linking TB and HIV affected persons with government health services.

-- Advocate with CWC, JJB , Child line and DCPS, PRI for arresting child labour, child trafficking and early marriage and ensure care and protection of the careless children.
+- Advocate with Children Welfare Committees (CWC), Juvenile Justice Board (JJB), Childline for addressing and arresting child labor, child trafficking and early marriage to ensure care and protection of the children.

 - About CRY